 How Proofreading Could Have Helped

-Despite the Irish government’s claim that it does not normally use automated translation for content that gets published, the damage is already done.
+Despite the Irish government’s claim, the damage was already done.
 Those who speak the Irish language were first confused and then offended when reading the poorly translated content.

 Proofreading the website before publishing the content could have helped prevent the public from seeing the translation issues.
-Even if the government rarely uses Google Translate and only did so for internal use, it has lost the trust of many Irish-speaking citizens who are upset about the mistake.
+Even if the government rarely uses Google Translate and only did so for internal use, it has lost the trust of many Irish-speaking citizens who were upset about the mistake.

 They don’t all believe that the government didn’t mean to use Google Translate on the site, and the ones who do are still offended that those who published the content didn’t bother to proofread.
 Clearly, this was a faux pas that will be hard to forget.

 Luckily, problems like this one are easy to avoid, as long as you remember to ask a professional proofreader to look over your translated content before you publish it.
 And of course, you should avoid letting automated translation take the place of translation by a professional!